 The app also has a new feature which I like to call “gamification.”
-You can learn what gamification is from this Wikipedia page.
 It’s a product strategy to increase user engagement.

 Open up Gemini, then click on the star icon on the upper right corner.
 You’ll see your rank together with a percentage that reflects your current achievements.
 Basically, the more you use the app, the better rank you’ll get.

 My personal take: To be honest, I’m not a fan of this “gamification” feature.
 I value an app for its utility, and am not motivated to use an app simply because I want to achieve a higher rank (I might, if I know whom I’m competing with).
 I’d say this feature is a distraction.
 Fortunately, MacPaw Gemini 2 allows you to not show in-app notifications for new achievements (uncheck the option in Preferences > General > Achievements).

 There are many duplicate finders or PC cleaner software (some are totally free), but only a few for Macs.
 In case Gemini 2 isn’t your best option, here are some other options for your consideration.

 - Easy Duplicate Finder ($39.95, Windows/macOS) is quite similar to Gemini 2.
 Personally, I think the user experience of Gemini is far better than the competition.
 But Easy Duplicate Finder is compatible with both Windows and macOS, while Gemini is for Mac only.